aikaterna/aikaterna-cogs/README.md

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.

 Are you looking for the v3 lavalink music cog?
-Please visit: https://github.com/atiwiex/Ati-Cogs/tree/v3#red-v3-install-instructions-for-the-music-cog

-Feel free to join the server for these cogs if you'd like. https://discord.gg/th6eS3T
+It's been added to Red v3 as the audio module.
+Install from develop and ask in the Red support server for help if you need it, or join my server. https://discord.gg/th6eS3T